 Transforming savannas into productive farmland

-The African savannas are among the world’s most iconic ecosystems, characterized by vast grasslands dotted with scattered trees and home to extraordinary biodiversity.
-As global food security becomes an urgent priority and arable land grows increasingly scarce, the savannas have emerged as a frontier for sustainable agricultural development.
+The African savannas are among the world’s most iconic ecosystems—vast grasslands interspersed with scattered trees that support exceptional biodiversity.
+As global food security becomes an increasingly urgent challenge and arable land becomes more constrained, these landscapes are emerging as a strategic frontier for sustainable agricultural expansion.

 What we’re building